GuStack provides the stack and stage parameters to a template. It also takes the app in the constructor.

 Returns boolean

-• set terminationProtection(value): void
+• set terminationProtection(value: boolean): void

 • Parameters